 A major point of difference between the usuba and the nakiri is in their sharpening.
-Sharpening an usuba requires practise and it's fair to say most people will not find the single-bevel usuba easy to sharpen well on a whetstone.
+Sharpening an usuba requires practise and it's fair to say most beginners will not find the single-bevel usuba easy to sharpen well on a whetstone.

 In use?
 Traditionally the usuba is the first knife the Japanese trainee chef must master - and that can take years.
 The non-professional user will probably want to use an usuba in a slow and deliberate manner.
-Those who use an usuba confidently will have had many, many hours with the knife in their hand.
+Those who use an usuba confidently will have had many hours with the knife in their hand.